BrownAppliedCryptography/brownappliedcryptography.github.io/src/docs/homeworks/auth.md

 In this problem we'll pick apart some of the details in the Auth protocol and justify their security.

+TODO: Make this question clearer

 1) In the key exchange step between the user and the server, the user sends public value $$g^a$$ and the server sends back its public value $$g^b$$ alongside the public value it received, with a signature computed on both.
 Explain an attack that could arise if the server did not sign both the user's public value alongside their (the server's) public value.
 2) Explain why the setup we have is sufficient; that is, that the user doesn't need to sign anything and that the server doesn't need to send back any more information.
 You can assume that the user has access to an `ABORT` function it can use to signal to the server to drop the session.

-# 2) Secure Storage
+# 2) Password Storage

 Our password storage scheme is designed to protect against any computationally bounded adversary that may have corrupted our server or storage from gaining information about user passwords or wrongfully authenticating with our server.
 Given a (collision-resistant) hash function $$H$$ and a password $$p$$, the following is how we register and login: